BreezeWhite/calc_pi/README.md

 # Pi Calculation in Rust

 This is a Rust CLI tool for calculating Pi digits using various algorithms.
-It can compute to millions of Pi digits within just a few seconds (see [below](#performance)).
+It can compute to a million digits of Pi in less than 1 second (see [below](#performance)).

 Supported algorithms are listed as follows: